llukkah/Yearn/README.md

 ## Post MVP
 Once MVP is complete future features that would benefit this app and take it to the next level include but not limited to:

+- [ ] Comment Model
 - [ ] Packing List Model
-- [ ] Comment Model
-- [ ] Search Bar to see locations, other users, or tags.
-- [ ] The functionality to contact other users via direct message
 - [ ] Tags for specific locations
+- [ ] Search Bar to see locations, other users, or tags
 - [ ] Randomizer button link in Navigation Bar to display random location of another user & their bucketlist for that location for inspiration.
-User's information will not be displayed; only location and bucketlist will be displayed.
+User's information will not be displayed; only location and bucketlist will be displayed

+**To make the app more social:**
+- [ ] Give users the ability to post photos of their Saturday
+- [ ] Give users the ability to browse photos of other users' Saturday
+- [ ] The functionality to contact other users via direct message
+- [ ] The functionality to comment on other users' Saturday or bucketlist item/location